the-creative-tester/blog/_posts/2015-11-10-Python-Web-Browser-Automation-Lettuce.md

 ##### Using Python's Unit Testing Framework (unittest)

 Here we will start to make use of nose.
-The nose library extends unittest to act as a test runner.
+The nose library extends unittest to act as a test runner, which provides more meaningful results at execution.

 >
 ~~~ python